 Monthly Morning Chat

-On the second Friday of every month after current restrictions we will be hosting a drop-in chat morning from 10.30 to 12 noon.
+On the Third Thursday of every month we are hosting a drop-in chat morning from 10.30 to 12 noon.

 This is aimed at those: